Why Egypt Turned Back and Left Judah to Burn

 Table of Contents

-1. The Dead Return to the Water
+The Fleet on the Water

 Then the sea filled with bodies.